 The gastric sleeve, also known as the sleeve gastrectomy or vertical sleeve gastrectomy, is currently the most popular weight loss surgery procedure in the United States.
 There’s a good reason for this.

 The procedure involves simply cutting away 70-80% of the stomach and does not require rerouting or bypassing the intestine.
-This makes it a very simple procedure for the surgeon and reduces some of the inherent risks associated with a malabsorptive procedure.
+This makes it a straightforward procedure for the surgeon and reduces some inherent risks associated with a malabsorptive approach.

-Originally, the gastric sleeve was conceived as the first part of a two-part procedure known as the duodenal switch.
-The DS is discussed here on this website.
-As time went on, surgeons realized that the gastric sleeve alone was offering significant weight loss benefits and it eventually became a standalone procedure.
+Initially, the gastric sleeve was conceived as the first part of a two-part procedure known as the duodenal switch, discussed here on this website.
+As time went on, bariatric surgeons realized that the gastric sleeve alone offered significant weight loss benefits, eventually becoming a standalone procedure.